How To Buy a House in 15 Steps

 Pros and Cons of Conventional Mortgages

-|Costs for conventional mortgages are typically lower compared with FHA loans, which are a different type of mortgage backed by the Federal Housing Administration.||The credit score requirements for conventional mortgages are usually higher compared with FHA loans.|
+|Costs for conventional mortgages are typically lower compared with FHA loans.||The credit score requirements for conventional mortgages are usually higher than for FHA loans.|

-|Generally, the minimum down payment for conventional mortgages is 5%, though some lenders offer loans with a down payment as low as 3%.||Private mortgage insurance is typically required for down payments of less than 20%.|
+|Generally, the minimum down payment for conventional mortgages is 5%, though some lenders offer loans with a 3% down payment.||Private mortgage insurance is typically required for down payments of less than 20%.|

-|Conventional loans are widely available and offered by many banks, credit unions, and online lenders.||Nonconforming loans can come with higher interest rates and risky features.|
+|Conventional loans are widely available and offered by most banks, credit unions, and online lenders.||Nonconforming loans can come with higher interest rates and riskier features.|

 Who it’s good for: Buyers who don’t meet the requirements for a conventional mortgage.